-IMF: Too early to assess Sri Lanka economic damage from Easter bombings
+IMF: too early to assess Sri Lanka economic damage from Easter bombings

 “So we maintain our growth projection for 2019 at 3.5% with the gradual improvement in the medium term at 5%.”

-Still, the fund said Sri Lanka’s budget and current account deficits could widen more than expected because of the bombings.
+Subir Gokarn, the executive director for Sri Lanka, India, Bhutan and Bangladesh at the IMF, and his alternate, Mahinda Siriwardana, said in an earlier report that Sri Lanka’s budget and current account deficits could widen more than expected because of the bombings.

+The IMF said in an emailed statement on Friday that the views of the executive director for Sri Lanka represent the country’s authorities and are different from the fund’s official position.

 Previously, the IMF said it expected that this year’s fiscal deficit would fall to 4.5% of gross domestic product (GDP) from last year’s 5.3%, and the current account deficit to 2.8% from 3.2% in 2018.

-“Authorities expect to get through this incident expeditiously, putting the country back on track to benefit from improving economic fundamentals,” the IMF said in a report earlier on Thursday.
+“Authorities expect to get through this incident expeditiously, putting the country back on track to benefit from improving economic fundamentals,” the directors said.

 In March, the Fund agreed to extend a $1.5 billion loan facility to Sri Lanka for an extra year, following the country’s seven-week political crisis last year.